ARCCSS-extremes/climpact2/README.md

   ------------

     Software you will need:
-        -netCDF
-    	-R (you will also need the following R packages, which are installed for you by the climpact2.checker.r script)
+        -netCDF (only required if working with three dimensional datasets) -R. You will also need the following R packages, which are installed for you by the climpact2.checker.r script:
 	    	-climdex.pcic (there is a custom version of this package to be installed which contains minor fixes and is downloaded automatically with the rest of the ClimPACT2 software)